nats-io/nats.deno/jetstream.md

     should be resent.
   - `working()` - informs the server that you are still working on the message and thus prevent receiving the message again as a redelivery.
-  - `term()` - specifies that you failed to process the server and instructs the server to not send it againn (to any consumer).
+  - `term()` - specifies that you failed to process the message and instructs the server to not send it again (to any consumer).

 If you implement a standard NATS subscription to process your JetStream messages, you can use `toJsMsg()` to convert a message.
 Note that subscriptions